Hexagram 53. Development (漸 Jiàn)

 (Hóng jiàn yú líng, fù sān suì bù yùn, zhōng mò zhī shèng, jí.)

-"The wild goose gradually approaches the hill.
-The wife does not become pregnant for three years, but in the end, she is victorious.
-Good fortune."
+"The wild goose gradually advances to the high mound.
+The wife does not conceive for three cycles, yet in the end nothing can prevent success.
+Favorable outcome."

 Line 6